-- AML/CFT State Ordinance: article 1 - AML/CFT Handbook: Section 3.6.2.2
+- AML/CFT State Ordinance: article 1, article 3, paragraph 1, subsection b and article 19, paragraph 5 - AML/CFT Handbook: Section 4.9

-27. How far should I go to establish the identity of the UBO?
+33. How far should I go to establish the identity of the UBO?

-A service provider must identify the UBO and take reasonable measures to verify the UBO's identity in a way that the service provider is convinced of the UBO's identity.
+A service provider must identify the UBO and take reasonable measures to verify the UBO's identity in a way that the service provider is convinced of the UBO('s) identity.
 The identification requirement can be met by having the customer declare who the UBO('s) is (are).
 In addition, the service provider must take adequate risk-based measures to verify the identity of the UBO('s).
 These verification measures should enable the institution to obtain sufficient information to verify identity and to convince itself of the identity of the UBO('s).
 The institution does not have a choice as to whether or not to verify the identity of the UBO('s) depending on the risk involved.
 His/her identity should be verified in all cases, but the manner in which such verification occurs will be risk-based.
 Reasonable measures are measures that are commensurate with the money laundering and financing of terrorism risks.

-- AML/CFT State Ordinance: article 3, paragraph 1, part b - AML/CFT Handbook: Section 3.6.2.2.
+- AML/CFT State Ordinance: article 3, paragraph 1, part b and article 19, paragraph 5 - AML/CFT Handbook: Section4.9

-28. What do I have to do if I do not get any information or insufficient information about the UBO?
+34. What do I have to do if I do not get any information or insufficient information about the UBO?